Domesticate Child Support Order in Arizona

 In conclusion, an Arizona court has no jurisdiction to modify another state’s court order if it is not properly domesticated under the Uniform Interstate Family Support Act’s requirements.
 You may not use Arizona’s more general Domestication of Foreign Judgments Act in place of following the procedures in the Uniform Interstate Family Support Act.
 A modification of a child support order issued by an Arizona judge in violation of proper domestication and assumption of jurisdiction is void.

-The provisions of the Act, however, pertaining to enforcement of another state’s child support order require proper domestication under the Uniform Interest Family Support Act but, unlike actions to modify support, the domestication provision are procedural and not jurisdictional, such that any orders to enforce another state’s child support order are not voidable even if domestication of that order was done incorrectly.
+The provisions of the Act, however, pertaining to the enforcement of another state’s child support order require proper domestication under the Uniform Interest Family Support Act.
+Unlike actions to modify support, the domestication provision is procedural and not jurisdictional, such that any orders to enforce another state’s child support order are not voidable even if domestication of that order was done incorrectly.

 Call our experienced Arizona child support attorneys at (480)305-8300 to schedule your personalized child support consultation.